merenlab/merenlab.org/data/fmt-gut-colonization/index.md

 done < samples.txt
 ```

 If you run this command yourself you should replace `$DB_PATH` with the path to the kraken2 database on your computer.
-You will also need to provide a TAB-delimited `samples.txt` file providing the paths to your [R1 and R2 files for each metagenome](https://merenlab.org/data/fmt-gut-colonization/#background-information) formatted like so:
+You will also need to provide a TAB-delimited `samples.txt` file providing the paths to your R1 and R2 files for each metagenome, formatted this way:

 |sample|r1|r2|
 |:--|:--|:--|